ProOne Big+ Gravity Filter

 Polished-stainless gravity dispenser (formerly Propur) whose filtered water sits in a steel chamber; only the G2.0 filter elements carry plastic housing.

-Both chambers of this 3-gallon dispenser are polished stainless steel, so filtered water dwells in and pours from steel rather than plastic.
-The G2.0 all-in-one filter elements have plastic end caps/housing (the standard cartridge concession), and the spigot on some configurations is plastic - verify the spigot at purchase if that matters to you.
+Both chambers of this 3-gallon dispenser are polished stainless steel, so filtered water dwells in and pours from steel.
+The G2.0 all-in-one filter elements have plastic end caps/housing that the water passes through as it's filtered (the standard cartridge concession), and the spigot on some configurations is plastic - together that's what lands it at minimal-contact rather than no-contact, though it's far less plastic than a plastic pitcher.
+Verify the spigot at purchase if that matters to you.
 Certified to NSF/ANSI 401 for microplastics.

 What it's made of